art-from-the-machine/Mantella/README.md

 2. Copy your OpenAI secret API key (see here if you need help finding it (you will need to set up an account if you haven't already): https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) and paste into GPT_SECRET_KEY.txt.
 Do not share this key with anyone.
 While there is a free trial, you will need to set up your payment details for the API to work.

-3. The applications should be started in this order: Run xVASynth -> Run Mantella.exe (found in the MantellaSoftware folder).
+3. The applications should be started in this order: Run Mantella.exe (found in the MantellaSoftware folder).
 It will say "Waiting for player to select an NPC..." when it is ready -> Run Skyrim

 4. When you first load the mod, MAKE SURE TO CREATE A SAVE AND RELOAD THAT SAVE.
 The voicelines will not play otherwise!
 I learned this the hard way.
 You do not have to create a new game to do this, you can also create a new save in an existing game.
 While there have not been issues reported with using Mantella in an existing save so far, please be aware that adding mods mid-game can cause problems.